Eating animal foods can be regenerative – Part 1: Nutrition

 Introduction

-It seems that if you want to be a “good” and “enlightened” consumer these days, you have to “go vegan”.
-While I can understand the ethical, environmental and nutritional motivations fueling this trend, the whole notion that veganism is the most ethical, sustainable and healthiest way to eat is dangerously one-sided and misleading.
+It seems that if you want to be a “good” and “enlightened” consumer these days, you have to go vegan.
+While I can understand the ethical, environmental and nutritional motivations fueling this movement, the whole notion that veganism is the most ethical, sustainable and healthiest way to eat is dangerously one-sided and misleading.
 Things are not as black or white as they might seem.
 Just because you don’t eat meat, does by no means mean that you are not involved in the killing of animals and even people, as we shall see further down in this article.
-Making people feel guilty about eating (ethically farmed!) animal foods and leading them towards veganism is not only potentially harmful to their health, but also to their spiritual development – and ironically also to the health of this planet – and even of the animals.
+Making people feel guilty about eating (consciously farmed!) animal foods and leading them towards veganism is not only potentially harmful to their health, but also to their spiritual development – and ironically also to the health of this planet – and even of the animals.
 In this article I explain how this is possible and explore under what circumstances eating meat can be healthy, sustainable and even ethical.

 My intentions